 “A world lit only by fire”

 Shakespeare’s plays may give us the impression that life in the Elizabethan Era was in many ways like our own because, well, people were people.
 But that’s a trap.
 It’s important to remember that the time of her reign was still, in the words the historian William Manchester used to describe an earlier century, “a world lit only by fire.”
 Practically nothing we take for granted today in our daily lives had yet been invented.
-Life expectancy at birth was about forty years, but if one lived to the age of thirty, they would live on average to just under sixty.
+Life expectancy at birth was about forty years, but if one survived to the age of thirty, they would live on average to just under sixty.
 And the England of her time housed fewer than four million people, whereas today the country’s population is fifty-six million.
 London then held some 200,000 people; today the population stands at 9.3 million.
 Just imagine how much different life would be with population density so much lower.
 Imagine, too, the impact of the infectious diseases that swept through London then in a time when doctors were clueless about its origins.

 For additional reading